oubino/locpix/docs/source/user_guide/usage.rst

 Click add separate images.

-Note we are going to be loading in train images to train on then validation images to evaluate on for each fold
+(Note we are going to be loading in train images to train on then validation images to evaluate on for each fold_

 Then navigate to

 .. code-block:: console

-   path/to/project/directory/ilastik/prep
+   path/to/project/directory/ilastik/prep/imgs

 and select all the files at once and click open.
 The axes should say yxc, and the shape should be (x_bins, y_bins, number channels).